andrewc01/how-I-setup-my-mac/README.md

 # How I setup my Mac.
-This repo is for notes on how I setup my Mac for development (iOS, Swift, Python, Machine Learning, etc.).
+This repo is for notes on how I setup my Mac for development (Swift, Python, Machine Learning, etc.).

 ## Basic setup
 ### Settings